rfshelley/Documentation/ref-docs/device-handler-ref.rst

 Called in the `simulator()`_ method to model the behavior of a physical device when a virtual instance of the Device Handler is run in the IDE.

-The simulator matches command strings generated by the device to those specified in the ``commandString`` argument of a reply method and, if a match is found, calls the device handler's parse method with the corresponding messageDescription.
+The simulator matches command strings generated by the device to those specified in the ``commandString`` argument of a reply method and, if a match is found, calls the Device Handler's parse method with the corresponding messageDescription.

 For example, the reply method ``reply "2001FF,2502": "command: 2503, payload: FF"`` models the behavior of a physical Z-Wave switch in responding to an Basic Set command followed by a Switch Binary Get command.
 The result will be a call to the parse method with a Switch Binary Report command with a value of 255, i.e., the turning on of the switch.
 Modeling turn off would be done with the reply method ``reply "200100,2502": "command: 2503, payload: 00"``.